How Artificial Intelligence is Impacting Financial Services & Banking AnalyticsTushar Sonal

 The Artificial Intelligence (#AI ) in #BFSI Market is set to grow from its current market value of more than $2.5 billion to over $25 billion by 2024; as reported in the latest study by Global Market Insights.https://t.co/5aPHFmnWs6@GMI_US #ArtificialIntelligence #CAGR #IoT pic.twitter.com/fnovVj7TCd

 — Sailotech (@Sailotech) June 12, 2018

 Hence, there is tremendous excitement about the kind of possibilities and opportunities that AI brings to the financial services industry.
-But are financial services companies really prepared to capitalise on the opportunity?
+But are financial services companies really prepared to capitalize on the opportunity?
 The industry has usually been one of the earliest adopters of technology breakthroughs, and AI/ ML-backed automation & cutting-edge innovations are already offering a critical competitive advantage determining the winners & laggards.
-With 72 per cent of financial professionals seeing AI as a problem solver in the industry, financial companies are ramping up their AI investments.
+With 72 percent of financial professionals seeing AI as a problem solver in the industry, financial companies are ramping up their AI investments.
 But, large scope remains to be mined & uncovered.
 Let us take a look at some of the top AI/ ML use cases in finance that are driving the change in the financial sector today.

 How is AI changing Financial & Banking Services Companies?

 Banks and financial institutions love data.
 They record a vast amount of well-labeled data for purposes such as regulatory and fraud detection requirements.
 They also process extensive external data procured from third-party sources such as those related to credit history.
 This vast goldmine of customer & transactional data accelerates analytics and machine learning possibilities for these organizations.
 AI/ ML algorithms’ accuracy can be directly correlated to the amount of input data.
 Security is a critical concern since the organizations work on sensitive financial data.